MorShahrezaye/bigTwitter/README.md

 There is no gurantee that the functions perform as intended and there might be bugs in the code!

+This package is for Linux operating system optimized and might not work properly in other operating systems (specially in Windows!).

 <h1>Sample use</h1>
 Downloading the complete list of friends of a Twitter user